yselvav/chefAI/README.md

 </p>

 **ChatClef is a Minecraft AI copilot mod** that can play the game *for* you or *with* you.
+Download the [Player2 app](https://player2.game/), and install Fabric API and this mod in Minecraft to play.
+You do not need to install AltoClef or Baritone separately.

 It builds on top of [Player2](https://player2.game), [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone), automating Minecraft tasks from start to finish — including beating the game completely solo.

 👉 [Check releases](https://github.com/elefant-ai/chatclef/releases)